 The most obvious thing to do here is to look for places you can do the sports you normally do at home.

-If it's a team sport, then it might be a little more challenging, especially if you don't speak the language, but don't give up on the chance to find a local club who may be willing to train or play with you.
+If it’s a team sport, then it might be a little more challenging, especially if you don’t speak the language, but don’t give up on the chance to find a local club that may be willing to train or play with you.